kathleenkhwong/check_bskt_asian_bestof/README.md

 `diff. d` is the difference between the derivative produced by MADO/ADMAT and the exact solution.

-This example shows the result for 100 Monte Carlo instances with 100 batches.
+This example shows the results for 100 Monte Carlo instances with 100 batches.

-Below shows the sample output for all three options with 10 assets.
+Below shows the sample outputs for all three options with 10 assets.

 ![output10](https://user-images.githubusercontent.com/31410379/29929137-b21136ba-8e38-11e7-9e15-ecc1322afb03.PNG)